Beyond the Authoritarian Wall

 Human Potential - The peak of humanity's capacity to thrive.

-Human Need - A requirement necessary for humanity to reach its potential.
+Human Need - A requirement for humanity to achieve full potential.
+Human needs are identifed when individuals identify internal

-account of universal human needs include, in order of priority: food/shelter, safety, love/belonging, esteem/respect,
+account of universal human needs include, in order of priority: food/shelter, sun/air/water, safety, love/belonging, esteem/respect,

 Human Purpose - Natural law programming of a person to serve life, in order to thrive, to actualize, to reach human potential.